prymitive/karma/docs/CONFIGURATION.md

 ## Simplified Configuration

-To configure multiple Alertmanager instances unsee requires a config file, but for a single Alertmanager instance cases it's possible to configure all Alertmanager server options that are set for `alertmanager.servers` config section using only flags or environment variables.
+To configure multiple Alertmanager instances karma requires a config file, but for a single Alertmanager instance cases it's possible to configure all Alertmanager server options that are set for `alertmanager.servers` config section using only flags or environment variables.